style77/learnit/README.md

 ^ These are just some thoughts, we can discuss it later.
 They doesn't really matter at that stage of development.
 I just wanted to write them down somewhere. `by @style77`

 - We need to consider if card with course should open modal with course description or redirect to course page.
 (I think that it should open modal `by @style77`)
+^ same with login button - should it redirect to login page or open modal with login form?
+(I think that it should open modal `by @style77`)